mrmyothet/google-it-automation/interact-with-os/6_Bash_Scripting/README.md

 - **bg**: causes a job that was stopped to go to the background
 - **jobs**: lists the jobs currently running or stopped
 - **top**: shows the processes currently using the most CPU time (press "q" to quit)

+In Bash scripting, an exit value of 0 means success.

+Test
+- A command that evaluates the conditions received and
+- exits with zero when they're true
+- exits with one when they're false